merovex-press/stranded-series/series/books/0101-discovery/002-introduce-mortimer.md

 There was serving bowl of Indian pudding.
 Mortimer pushed it toward Jeffry.
 He offered a spare bowl and wooden spoon to Jeffry, who took it from him.
 Jeffry filled his bowl.
 Dorian set a mug of ale at Jeffry's place.
 The three ate together, trading small talk for most of the meal.

-"Thank you, gentlemen.
-We are not yet offering plots for sale.
+"Thank you, gentlemen, for that wonderful breakfast.
+Piper has excellent pudding.
+I am afraid we are not offering plots for sale quite yet.
 Once a peace treaty is signed, perhaps."

 "I imaging in time Shippensburg will be a thriving city.
 Handsome countryside.
 We are not here for that.
 Have you heard from your brother Ephraim?"

 Jeffry paused for a moment.
-It was almost imperceptible, but enough for Mortimer to know that he had.
+His facial expression changed almost imperceptibly.
+It was enough for Mortimer to judge that Ephraim was here recently.
 "No, I haven't.
 He should be in New Haven."
+Mortimer thought Jeffry did not sound like he expected Ephraim to actually be in New Haven.

 "Should be, but he is not.
 He left New Haven some months ago, and I'm tasked with finding him."

 "Is he in some sort of trouble?"

 Mortimer paused.
 As a younger brother, he would want nothing better but for his older brother to disappear.
-Then he would have title and would not be traipsing over the back side of America.
+Then he would have title and would not be traipsing over the back side of America, to Mortimer's brother's delight.
 Would Jeffry protect his brother or not?
 Mortimer decided confronting him with a hard statement would yield a worthwhile reaction.
 "I'm afraid he is.
 Ephraim Biggs murdered an English officer last June in New Haven.
 I've been dispatched to find him for execution."

 Dorian started to react when Mortimer cut him off with a glare.
 It denied him the chance to see Jeffry's reaction.

-"But--- No. I don't believe it.
+"But...No.
+I don't believe it.
 Jeffy isn't the murderous sort."

 Mortimer let a silent pause work for him.
 Colonial Colonel Whiting hated playing All Fours against Mortimer because of his ability to read the other players.
 He tried those tactics here.
 When Jeffry looked down, he gave a glance and wink to Dorian.
 "Tried and convicted, I'm afraid.
 He managed to escape the jail soon after.
 Ensign Mabbott and I have been in pursuit ever since.
 He gave us a slip in Philadelphia, but we hear rumor that he headed this way.
 Pray, when did you last see your brother?"

 "Not since he went to Yale."

 It was a lie that Mortimer read easily.
 He opted to change tact.
 "Well, he must not have come this way, then.
+We were convinced he would seek refuge with family.
 Ensign, you may have been right.
 He went to Baltimore."
 He noticed Jeffry relax his shoulders, though the look of shock on his face remained.
 "What amazed me that a Puritan ministerial student would be capable of murder with his bare hands.
 How is it that you became an attorney and he went a different path?"

 "We weren't born into wealth, if that's what you mean.
 Our forefathers were smiths.
 Our grandfather came over after Queen Anne's War.
 Our father did well enough to send us to college so we could advance the family's position."